Amsterdam Guide - Basic Amsterdam City Guide And Tourist Attractions

 Amsterdam Schiphol Airport (AMS), Amsterdam's only, is a major European hub with hundreds of airliners going there, so you should have no problems finding a good, cheap flight.
 See our tips elsewhere in this Amsterdam guide for getting cheap flights to Amsterdam, our overview of airlines to check for cheap tickets to Amsterdam and our page how flights to Amsterdam from various part of the globe work.
 See our train travel page on the good railway connections to Amsterdam.
 You can of course come by car to Amsterdam, but in large parts of the city, parking is limited and expensive (up to 4 euros per hour).

 Nationals from (among others) the following countries don't need a visa: USA, UK, Canada, all EU en EEA countries, and Switzerland.
-More information is on the Foreign Ministry site: www.minbuza.nl/en/Services/Consular_Services/Visa.
+More information is here: www.government.nl/topics/visa-for-the-netherlands-and-the-caribbean-parts-of-the-kingdom.

 Getting Around